Irene Manton: Academic career

 In 1923 Manton attended Girton College, Cambridge.
 She found Cambridge unsatisfying, in part because the university as a whole was not yet welcoming of women, and later went on to study with Gustaf Otto Rosenberg in Stockholm.
 Manton obtained a lecturing position at the University of Manchester in December 1928.
 In June 1930 she received her PhD, with her thesis being on Cruciferae.
 She had to apply for special permission to continue her PhD studies away from Cambridge when she obtained the position at Manchester.

 Much of her academic career was spent at the University of Leeds where she was Professor of Botany from 1946 until 1969 and Professor Emeritus thereafter and where her focus was on ferns and algae.
 The work with ferns addressed hybridisation, polyploidy, and apomixis and led to her 1950 book, Problems of cytology and evolution in the pteridophyta.
 As well as engaging chromosomes for the purposes of evolutionary investigation, Manton carried out research into gross morphological structure using the ultraviolet microscope.
 This venture proved to be an important stepping stone to her later fine structural research of the cell.

 Her work on the algae was notable for its use of the electron microscope and her cytological work became known worldwide for the structure of cilia and flagella she revealed.

 Irene Manton bequeathed her collection of modern and oriental art to the University of Leeds.
 Many of these pictures hung on the walls of Botany House in the University of Leeds during her career there.

-Manton was a co-supervisor (with David Jennings) for then-PhD student Evan Benjamin Gareth Jones, who graduated in 1963 and later became a notable mycologist.
+Manton was a co-supervisor (with David Jennings) for then-PhD student Evan Benjamin Gareth Jones, who graduated in 1963 and later became a notable mycologist, and of Patrick Brownsey, who became Curator of Botany at the National Museum of New Zealand.
+She also taught Mary Gibby while Gibby was an undergraduate at the University of Leeds.

 Honours

 In 1969 Manton shared the Linnean Medal with Ethelwynn Trewavas.

 She was the first female President of the Linnean Society of London, being elected in 1973 and serving until 1976.

 She was elected a Fellow of the Royal Society in March 1961 for her work on the ultramicroscopic structure of plants and on their evolution.

 In 1969 she was elected a Foreign Honorary Member of the American Academy of Arts and Sciences.

-From 1969 - 1972 she was President of the British Pteridological Society.
+From 1969 to 1972 she was President of the British Pteridological Society.

 In 1972, Manton was awarded the Schleiden Medal by the Academy of Sciences Leopoldina.